dkarter/BlackHawk/README.md

 - download lecture videos

-Uses OO and is Open Source for educational purposes only.
+Uses OO Ruby scripting and is Free/Open Source for educational purposes only.
 I assume no liability over what you do with this tool.
 Use it at your own risk.